GeoSensorWebLab/bera-sensorthings-dashboard/README.markdown

 A dashboard for viewing SensorThings data for the [BERA Project](http://www.bera-project.org).
 It is a fork of the [Simple STA Dashboard](https://github.com/GeoSensorWebLab/sensorthings-dashboard) with additional info for the BERA project.

+You can view the dashboard online at http://dashboard.bera-project.org.

 ## Requirements

 * Node 6.0.0 or newer